 Your dog may have a few housetraining issues at the beginning.
 That doesn’t mean he wasn’t trained, it just might mean the shelter was short on volunteers so he had to pee and poop in his kennel.

 The day I brought Red home, she peed in her brand new bed.
 How was she supposed to know she was going to be taken out often enough?
 It didn’t take her long to figure that out though!

 Old does not mean sick, old means they’ve reached the number that says “senior.”
 Many old dogs are in great health, and many young dogs are not.
 It’s true the older we all get the greater the chance of developing health issues.
 Red had her share, and our younger dog Jack became paralysed at around 4ish (don’t know his exact age) and had to have very expensive spinal surgery.

 I am not in a position to comment on anyone’s financial situation, so whether or not you can afford vet bills is for you to decide.
 I can say as a general observation the average person will find money for what matters, but even that might not be enough funds in some cases.

 Health insurance for a senior dog may not be an option due to monthly cost or lack of sufficient coverage, so here is an idea that may help.
 Choose a denomination of coin or bill, and at the end of each day take all of them out of your pocket or wallet and put them in a jar to be used strictly for vet bills.
 You’d be surprised how quickly it adds up.

 Buying medications from your vet’s office can be significantly more expensive than buying online.
-One of Red’s medication is $108.00 at the vet, but it’s $34.00 online.
+One of Red’s medication was $108.00 at the vet, but only $34.00 online.
 That is a massive savings for me.

 Taking good care of our dogs from the day we bring them home can significantly reduce health issues later in life.
 Yes that still applies to old dogs.
 You’d be surprised how much a good quality diet, exercise, mental stimulation, supplements and a loving home can contribute to their health and well being.